benediktjordan/AGENDER2.0---The-physiological-patterns-of-stress/README.md

 AGENDER 2.0 is a project developed during a master's program in Computational Modeling and Simulation with a focus on Life Sciences at the Technische Universität Dresden (Germany) in 2020/2021, in cooperation with the Max Planck Institute for Human Cognitive and Brain Sciences Leipzig (Germany).
 This project aims to identify possible patterns corresponding to acute stress in in heart-activity (Electrocardiogram-derived features like Heart Rate and Heart Rate Variability) and physical activity.
 The data was collected in a naturalistic setting.

 The project combines advanced machine learning techniques and statistical analysis to analyze ECG and physical activity data, aiming to provide insights into stress patterns in real-world settings.
-This interdisciplinary work is a blend of computational neuroscience, data science, and psychology, leveraging large-scale data analysis for impactful health-related discoveries
+This interdisciplinary work is a blend of computational neuroscience, data science, and psychology, leveraging large-scale data analysis for impactful health-related discoveries.

 ## Repository Content